 Consider any cultural differences

 In some cases, it may be necessary to pay attention to any cultural differences between you and your client.
+If you're currently using an AI email writer, you can integrate these rapport building sentences to provide extra personalization.
 People from different cultures write and speak differently and may be caught off guard by your particular way of speaking.

 The word "please" can be a tricky one.
 In many Asian cultures, it is a very polite word when you ask someone to do something for you.
 However, in the West, it can often sound like a command.